Yegmina/JUNCTION2025/README_DIAGRAMS.md

 ## Configuration

-Вы можете изменить стили в HTML файлах:
+You can modify styles in HTML files:
-- Цвета фона в `<style>` секции
+- Background colors in `<style>` section
-- Размеры в CSS
+- Sizes in CSS
-- Текст и описания в диаграммах
+- Text and descriptions in diagrams

-## 📸 Примеры Использования
+## Usage Examples

-### Для Презентации
+### For Presentation
-- Откройте в браузере на полный экран
+- Open in browser in full screen
-- Используйте режим презентации браузера (F11)
+- Use browser presentation mode (F11)
-- Делайте скриншоты нужных частей
+- Take screenshots of needed parts

-### Для Документации
+### For Documentation
-- Экспортируйте как PNG с высоким разрешением
+- Export as PNG with high resolution
-- Вставьте в Markdown документы
+- Insert into Markdown documents
-- Используйте в README файлах
+- Use in README files

-### Для Печати
+### For Printing
-- Экспортируйте как PDF
+- Export as PDF
-- Используйте Print → Save as PDF в браузере
+- Use Print → Save as PDF in browser
-- Настройте размер страницы перед печатью
+- Configure page size before printing

-## 💡 Советы
+## Tips

-1. **Для лучшего качества**: Используйте Mermaid CLI для экспорта
+1. **For best quality**: Use Mermaid CLI for export
-2. **Для быстрого просмотра**: Просто откройте HTML в браузере
+2. **For quick viewing**: Simply open HTML in browser
-3. **Для редактирования**: Измените код Mermaid в HTML файлах
+3. **For editing**: Modify Mermaid code in HTML files
-4. **Для кастомизации**: Настройте CSS стили под ваш бренд
+4. **For customization**: Configure CSS styles for your brand

 ---

-**Все диаграммы готовы к использованию!** 🎉
+**All diagrams are ready to use!**

-Просто откройте HTML файлы в браузере и наслаждайтесь красивыми визуализациями!
+Simply open HTML files in browser and enjoy beautiful visualizations!